ipashchenko/frb/README.md

 ```
 $ python2 caching.py
 ```
+This script will inject pulses in raw data and search for them using two algorithms.
+Each one begins with non-coherent de-dispersion and pre-processing the resulting ``t-DM`` plane to reduce the noise and exclude some extended regions of atypicaly high amplitude.
+Blobs of high intensity are found.
+Next, 2D elliptical gaussians are fitted to regions of individuals blobs in original``t-DM`` plane.
+First algorithm chooses candidates with auto-selected threshold gaussian amplitudes and some other parameters of gaussians that are specific to narrow dispersed pulses.
+Second algorithm uses artificially injected pulses to train ``Gradient Boosting Classifier``.
+It uses features of fitted gaussian as well as numerous blobs properties to build desicion surface in features space.

 Searching pulses using fitted elliptical gaussians in ``t-DM`` place is much faster then using ``Gradient Boosting Classifier``.
 It is because later needs training sample to be constructed & analyzed.
 Also it finds best parameters of classifier using grid of their values.
 All these steps (training of classifier) must be done only once for small portion of data.

+Currently, amplitudes of injected pulses in training phase are set by hand.
+It will be fixed soon by analyzing amplitudes of `noise` pulses in apriori pulse-free small chunk of data.

 Script will create ``png`` plots of found candidates in ``t-DM`` plane in ``frb/examples`` directory and dump data on found candidates and data searched in ``frb/frb/frb.db`` ``SQLite`` database.
 It can be easily viewed in ``Firefox`` with ``SQLite Manager`` addon.